dodyg/practical-aspnetcore/projects/3-0/README.md

 * [Data format - oneof](/projects/3-0/grpc-8)

-  This sample demonstrates how to use `oneof` type to allow you to check whether the value of a property is set or not, essentialy simulating nullable type.
+  This sample demonstrates how to use `oneof` type to allow you to check whether the value of a property is set or not, essentialy emulating nullable type.

 ## Json